 |PLAN||PREMIUM||MOOP||PART B REDUCTION||STAR RATINGS|

-Arkansas Medicare Advantage Plans are similar to Medigap supplemental plans in that they provide extra coverage to improve your Medicare.
+Arkansas Medicare Advantage Plans are similar to Medigap supplemental plans because they provide extra coverage to improve your Medicare.
 However, these plans differ significantly in what services they cover.

 Medicare Advantage offers dental, vision, hearing, and prescription drug coverage, while Medigap’s primary benefits are for hospitals and specialized care facilities.
 Of course, not every Medicare Advantage plan offers all these benefits, but the right one will insure you for all your basic health needs.